1991–92 FIS Alpine Ski World Cup: Overall

-see complete table

 In Women's Overall World Cup 1991/92 all results count.
 Petra Kronberger captured her third Overall World Cup win in a row despite having only two wins, both in downhill races.
 But she was able to score points in all but five competitions under the new "Top 30" scoring system.
-By contrast, Carole Merle won seven races and, according to the points system used from the following year onwards, she would have won this overall World Cup -- which was part of the motivation underlying the point value change before the following season.
+By contrast, Carole Merle won seven races and, according to the points system used from the following year onwards, she would have won this overall World Cup—which was part of the motivation underlying the point value change before the following season.